jkumarakshay/Weather-To-Eat-Or-Not-Dataset/README.md

 *Name* | *Data Type* | *Description*
 ------- | -------- | ---------
-date_id | string | Unique ID to map the restaurant review and weather information dataset id | string | Unique Yelp ID of this business.
+date_id | string | Unique ID to map the restaurant reviews and weather information dataset id | string | Unique Yelp ID of this business.
 Example: '4kMBvIEWPxWkWKFN__8SxQ' name | string | Name of this business is_closed | bool | Whether business has been (permanently) closed